Inception: Marketing

 Inception and its film trailers are widely credited for launching the trend throughout the 2010s in which blockbuster movie trailers repeatedly hit audiences with so-called "braam" sounds: "bassy, brassy, thunderous notes—like a foghorn on steroids—meant to impart a sense of apocalyptic momentousness".
 However, different composers worked on the teaser trailer, first trailer, second trailer, and film score, meaning that identifying the composer(s) responsible for that trend is a complicated task.

 Home media

-Inception was released on DVD and Blu-ray on December 3, 2010, in France, and the week after in the UK and USA (December 7, 2010).
+Inception was released on DVD and Blu-ray on December 3, 2010, in France, and the week after in the United Kingdom and United States (December 7, 2010).
+The film was released on VHS in South Korea, making it one of the last major studio films released for the format.
 Warner Bros. also made available in the United States a limited Blu-ray edition packaged in a metal replica of the PASIV briefcase, which included extras such as a metal replica of the spinning top totem.
 With a production run of less than 2,000, it sold out in one weekend.
 Inception was released on 4K Blu-ray and digital copy along with other Christopher Nolan films on December 19, 2017.
 As of 2018, the home video releases have sold over 9 million units and grossed over $160 million.